Nebraska Corn Board

 Visual Direction

 With the proposed structure in place, I partnered with the digital designer and creative team to ensure the website’s visual execution supported the new information architecture.
-Rather than designing individual components, my role focused on providing digital art direction—guiding how layout, hierarchy and imagery could reinforce clarity, cohesion and ease of use across the site.
+My role focused on providing digital art direction—guiding how layout, hierarchy and imagery could reinforce clarity, cohesion and ease of use across the site.

 The direction ensured the website carried through the look and tone established in existing print materials, while adapting it for a flexible, content-heavy digital experience.